BigSoftVideo/DOTE/transcript-clip.md

 Watch the [video tutorial](https://www.youtube.com/watch?v=HPYFak345mo) on YouTube.

-Transcript Clips (or T-clips) can be created and edited in _DOTE_ (and _DOTEbase_) provided you have purchased and activated the Pro or Pro Community Edition.
+Transcript Clips (or T-clips) can only be created and edited in _DOTE_ (and _DOTEbase_) if you have purchased and activated the Pro or Pro Community Edition.
+In the Free Edition, they can only be viewed and deleted.

 TODO: [![Transcript Clips](images/clips/t-clips.png)](images/clips/t-clips.png)